bahmutov/double-docker/README.md

 To clear all containers and docker images run `dd-rm` command which runs the [utils/rm-docker-images.sh](utils/rm-docker-images.sh)

-## Custom NPM deps Docker template
+## Custom Docker templates

 If you have file named `DockerNpmDepsTemplate` in the current folder, it will be used to create the Docker base image.
 A good example is [test2/DockerNpmDepsTemplate](test2/DockerNpmDepsTemplate) file.

-Note that in this case the Node version should be defined in the docker template file.
+If you have file named `DockerTestTemplate` it will be used during the `dd-test` step.
+A good example is [test3/DockerTestTemplate](test3/DockerTestTemplate).

+**Important:** when using custom Docker template file, do not start with the `FROM` line.
+The `FROM <image>` line will be included automatically by the `double-docker`.

+When using the scripts, always assume the work directory is `WORKDIR /usr/src/app`

 ## Rebuilding base image